 Volunteer Assistant Coach

-Mitch Karraker is in his second season as a member of George Horton’s staff.
+Mitch Karraker is in his third season as a member of George Horton’s staff.
 The Oregon alum coaches catchers after spending the 2016 season as the team’s pitching coach.

 Karraker, who also serves as the team’s first base coach, has been a part of the Ducks’ program since its return before the 2009 season.
 He was a catcher for the Ducks from 2009 to 2011 before spending the next five seasons in various roles with the baseball program.